ABSounds/EQP-WDF-1A/README.md

 3. Configure your build settings and export the project to your preferred IDE or build system.
 4. Build the project and run the plugin in your DAW.

--->

 ## Contributing

 Contributions to this project are welcome!
 If you find any issues, have suggestions for improvements, or would like to add new features, please submit a pull request.

 ## Acknowledgements

-This project was developed as my Master's Thesis in [Sound and Music Computing at Pompeu Fabra University](https://www.upf.edu/web/smc).
-Special thanks to [Xavier Lizarraga](https://www.linkedin.com/in/xavi-lizarraga-b1854751/) for proposing such an interesting topic and supervising my work throughout the process.

-The following resources were used in the development of this project:
 - [pywdf](https://github.com/gusanthon/pywdf) was used for the WDF Python prototyping.
 - [chowdsp::wdf](https://github.com/Chowdhury-DSP/chowdsp_wdf) was used for the C++ implementation of the circuit.
 - [R-Solver](https://github.com/jatinchowdhury18/R-Solver) was used to compute the scattering matrix for the R-Type implementation.